openalea/StructureAnalysis/tree_statistic/doc/user/tree.rst

     |
     |-3: [1.0, 0, 1, 2.0]+

-The first line sums up the semantics of every further line:
+The first line sums up the semantics of every further line, as follows.
-The numbers preceding the colons *:* denotes the vertex identifiers, or `vids`
+The numbers preceding the colons *:* denote the vertex identifiers, or `vids`.
 The quantities between brackets are the values of the attributes for each vertex.
 Thus, the first line also contains the names of the variables.